-- 1. Connect candidates with the community and provide them with learning experiences in a variety of educational environments with exposure to diverse cultures and encouraging candidates to celebrate the diversity of students in American schools - 2.
-Connect with professional courses and are designed to sequentially complement and expand upon University course content - 3.
+- 1. Connect candidates with the community and provide them with learning experiences in a variety of educational environments with exposure to diverse cultures and encouraging candidates to celebrate the diversity of students in American schools - 2.Connect with professional courses and are designed to sequentially complement and expand upon University course content - 3.
 Are assigned by the coordinator of Field Experiences and take place in selected educational settings that have written contracts with the University, which serve to establish a professional development relationship - 4.
-Typically take place during daytime school hours - 5.Recognize ISBE and professional standards and follow the state of Illinois and Saint Xavier University Education Division policies
+Typically take place during daytime school hours - 5.
+Recognize Illinois State Board of Education (ISBE) and professional standards and follow the state of Illinois and Saint Xavier University Education Division policies

 The field experiences associated with each program are noted as part of the course descriptions.
 Candidates are required to complete all field experience requirements associated with Education Division coursework prior to student teaching (clinical practice).
+Important: Candidates will not be allowed to begin their field experiences until the Fingerprint/Criminal Background Investigation process and VIRTUS training are completed.